An evolving body of work exploring perception, form, and identity—from the human, to the symbolic, to the shared.

 Devices for Inquiry

 The projects here — whether a conceptual installation, a visual essay, or a handcrafted piece of furniture — are less about presentation than perception.
 Each one functions as a kind of device: a mirror, a question, a shift.
-They arise from a practice that draws equally from philosophical research and the contemplative experience of daily life, integrating media, technology, spiritual inquiry, and design without belonging entirely to any of them.
+They arise from a practice that draws equally from philosophical inquiry and the contemplative experience of daily life, integrating media, technology, spiritual inquiry, and design without belonging entirely to any of them.

-The Unifying Experiment
+The Unifying Creative Experiment

-What unites the work is a single, ongoing experiment: to live as if reality begins in consciousness—not as doctrine, but as a way of seeing.
+What unites the work is a single, ongoing exploration: to live as if reality begins in consciousness—not as doctrine, but as a way of seeing.
 From this point of view, even ordinary objects become symbolic, and design becomes a tool for self-inquiry.

 This inquiry is personal.
 Martin’s practice is less about producing outcomes than noticing the mind’s habits, its fictions, its freedom.
 He designs not to express, but to perceive—and to invite others into that same spacious attention, where self dissolves and the Dreamer might be remembered.

-Subscribe to the ongoing letter on creative perception and shared dreaming.
+If you’d like to keep exploring, subscribe to the ongoing letter on creative perception and shared dreaming.

 Before The Dreamer?

 Before L’Enclos, I was already exploring the edges of perception through media arts.
 From 3D installations to photographic collages, my early projects asked audiences to question how they see and what reality might be.
-These experiments became the groundwork for today’s inquiry into consciousness-first design.
+These projects became the groundwork for today’s inquiry into consciousness-first design.

 Why L’Enclos?